-- Form HUD-50077-ST-HCV-HP: PHA Certifications of Compliance with the PHA Plans and Related Regulations (MD004a01.pdf) - Resident Advisory Board (RAB) comments on PHA Plan (MD004f01.pdf) - Form HUD-50077-CR, Civil Rights Certifications (MD004j01.pdf) - Form HUD-50077-SL, Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan or State Consolidated Plan (MD004k01.pdf)
+- Form HUD-50077-ST-HCV-HP: PHA Certifications of Compliance with the PHA Plans and Related Regulations (MD004a01.pdf) - Resident Advisory Board (RAB) comments on PHA Plan (MD004f01.pdf) - Form HUD-50077-CR, Civil Rights Certifications (MD004j01.pdf) - Form HUD-50077-SL Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan or State Consolidated Plan

-The Plan and its supporting documents are also available for review on HOC's web site: www.hocmc.org.
+The Plan and its supporting documents are also available for review on HOC's web site: www.hocmc.org/about-hoc/public-housing-agency-plans.html.

-Staff will meet with the Resident Advisory Board (RAB) on February 26, 2018 to discuss this PHA Plan and receive any comments from the RAB.
+Staff met with the Resident Advisory Board (RAB) on February 24, 2020 to discuss this PHA Plan and receive any comments from the RAB.

-A public hearing regarding this PHA Plan will be held on April 4, 2018 at 3:30 p.m. in the Hearing Room at HOC's main administrative offices (10400 Detrick Avenue, Kensington, Maryland 20895).
+A public hearing regarding this PHA Plan will be held on April 1, 2020 at 3:30 p.m. in the Hearing Room at HOC's main administrative offices (10400 Detrick Avenue, Kensington, Maryland 20895).
 B.1 Revision of PHA Plan Elements